reymonera/bioinformatic_scripts_for_the_lost/README.md

 Consider this more of a draft of a desperate bioinformatician.

 #### Doing PAML multiple times
 Decided to put my PAML script here so that I can keep coming if my new versions are fucked up.
 This one is supposed to run PAML on multiple pairs of genes and trees.
 This is based on the branch-node model.

+#### Creating Pseudochromosomes
+I was tasked with creating a pseudochromosome.
+Decided to do it with Python, and a simple script.
+This just adds N characters in the contig separations, but it also reformats it to have a nice `.fasta` file.
+Nothing special, but probably needed.